 According to a recent study by Snappr, you can increase your orders on restaurant ordering apps by 35% by simply including high-quality photos of your food.

-Make sure each and every picture you post on social media is eye-catching and clear; this means taking it in a well-lit area with a clean, uncluttered background.
-Take pictures with your food as the centrepiece and think about how you can grab someone’s attention while they are scrolling through social media.
+Make sure each and every picture you post on social media is eye-catching and clear; this means taking photos in a well-lit area with a clean, uncluttered background.
+Position your pictures with your food as the centrepiece and think about how you can grab someone’s attention while they are scrolling through social media.
 If you’re looking for an example, take a second to explore one of our sample digital menus.

 For more tips on how to take photos that can create a 35% increase in orders, check out our free guide to food photography for restauranteurs!